mycelial/docs/docs/sources/excel.md

 After you have added the Excel source to the `config.toml` file, either manually or via the CLI, you can [start](../getting-started/CLI.md#starting) the Mycelial Daemon.
-Once the daemon is running, you can open the Mycelial control plane web interface and you should see the SQLite source listed in the sources section.
+Once the daemon is running, you can open the Mycelial control plane web interface and you should see the Excel source listed in the sources section.